 - to know if you are printing on cream or white paper

-For books printed by IngramSpark, I require the following information:
+For books printed by IngramSpark, please tell me:

-- Number of pages (include blank and unnumbered pages) in your book
+- the number of pages (include blank and unnumbered pages) in your book

-- Do you want a laminated (shiny) or matte book cover?
+- if you want a glossy or matte book cover

-- Do you want the pages printed on white or cream paper?
+- if you want the pages printed on white or cream paper?

-- Do you want the USA price embedded into the barcode?
+- if you want the USA price embedded into the barcode?
 If yes, what is the price?